Holography, charge and baryon asymmetry

 Any holographic preon model must link bits of information on the horizon to bits of information specifying the location of preon constituents of Standard Model particles within the universe.
 The wavefunction specifying the probability distribution for the location of a particular bit of information within the universe has only two energy levels.
 The energy released when a bit in the universe drops from the (1) to the (0) state raises another bit from the (0) to the (1) state, and that is the mechanism for charge conservation.
 The energy must be transferred by a massless quantum with wavelength related to the size of the universe.
 There is no reliable definition of the size (as opposed to the scale factor) of a flat or open universe, so it is necessary to restrict the analysis to closed Friedmann universes.
 The only macroscopic length characteristic of the size of a closed Friedmann universe with radius (scale factor) $R\left(t\right)$ is the circumference $2\pi R\left(t\right)$.
 If the energy $2E_{d}$ to change the state of a bit associated with a preon within the universe (and the corresponding bit on the horizon) at baryogenesis equals the energy of massless quanta with wavelength characteristic of the size of a closed Friedmann universe with radius $R_{B}$, $2E_{d}=\frac{\hbar c}{R_{B}}$ .
 Then, substituting from above, the proton excess at baryogenesis is $\frac{6nE_{d}}{kT_{HB}}=\left(\frac{12n\pi c^{2}}{R_{0}}\right)\left(\frac{2.725}{T_{B}}\right)\sqrt{\frac{3}{8\pi G\varepsilon_{r}}}$.
 The dependence on $R_{0}$ arises because $R_{B}$, the radius of the universe at baryogenesis, depends on $R_{0}$, today\textquoteright{}s cosmic microwave background temperature 2.725 $^{o}K$, and the temperature $T_{B}$ at baryogenesis.
-For $R_{0}\approx10^{28}$cm, the proton excess is $\frac{6nE_{d}}{kT_{HB}}\approx0.9n\times10^{-9}$ The WMAP estimate \cite{key-9} of the baryon density to cosmic microwave background photon density ratio is $6.1\times10^{-10}$.
-Assuming half of all baryons are protons and each cosmic microwave photon began as one of the gamma rays from a baryon-antibaryon annihilation, the WMAP results indicate a proton excess at baryogenesis of about $3\times10^{-9}$.
+For $R_{0}\approx10^{28}$cm, the proton excess is $\frac{6nE_{d}}{kT_{HB}}\approx0.9n\times10^{-9}$.